LoveThinkinghard/MCM-2019-Problem-C-Solution/README.md

 ### Details of first model

-`transfer-matrix` of our first model, which uesd to solve the first part, consist of two part: `distance-matrix` and `correction-matrix`.
-And you might think of it that our `correction-matrix` is actually a fully connected network of 461 inputs and 461 outputs, which is trainable while our `distance-matrix` is designed by hand.
+`transfer-matrix` of our first model, which uesd to solve the first part, consists of two parts: `distance-matrix` and `correction-matrix`.
+And you might think of it that our `correction-matrix` is actually a fully connected network of 461 inputs and 461 outputs, which is trainable, while our `distance-matrix` is designed by hand.
 Figure below illustrates this.

 ![model1_detail](https://github.com/LoveThinkinghard/MCM-2019-Problem-C-drug-spread-maps/blob/master/pics/model1_detial.jpg)

 `distance-matrix` is designed to represent to distance of two counties.
-For example, if two counties are close to each other, we think that one county's drugs might be more likely to spread to anthor, which is a natural thinking.
+For example, if two counties are close to each other, we think that one county's drugs is more likely to spread to anthor, which is a natural thinking.
 And about how exactly we design this `distance-matrix`, the answer would be: just try.

-`correction-matrix` is designed to correct the `distance-matrix` and represent some information we don't consider.
-But actually if you say: `distance-matrix` is designed to accelerate the learning of network, I will also agree with that.
+`correction-matrix` is designed to correct the `distance-matrix` and represents some information we don't consider.
+But actually, if you say: `distance-matrix` is designed to accelerate the learning of network, I will also agree with that.

 ### Details of second model

-Based on the first model, we add a new part, called `economic-matrix`, which represent the influence of socio-economic parameters, and mainly to one county itself.
-So the `economic-matrix` is diagonal matrix.
-The Value is determinded by one county's socio-economic data.
-And how to get each parameter's weight?
+Based on the first model, we add a new part, called `economic-matrix`, which represents the influence of socio-economic parameters, and mainly to one county itself.
+So the `economic-matrix` is diagonal matrix, and its value is determinded by one county's socio-economic data.
+But how to get each parameter's weight?
+You don't know each parameter's effect.
 The solution is another network.
 And to explain how each parameter influence the `economic-matrix`, we choose fully connected network again, because it's linear and the weights of network can represent the weights of socio-economic parameters.
 So the structure would be like this:

 ![model2_detail](https://github.com/LoveThinkinghard/MCM-2019-Problem-C-drug-spread-maps/blob/master/pics/model2_detial.jpg)

+A shared layer has been used to ensure every socio-economic network has the same weights.

 ### Part of results